dustinfast/intuitive_agent/README.md

 ### Technologies

-The application was developed in Python (3.6).
-The 3rd party libraries KarooGP and PyTorch were used for their genetic programming and machine learning functionalities, respectively.
+The application is developed in Python (3.6).
+Third party libraries KarooGP and PyTorch were used for their genetic programming and machine learning functionalities, respectively.

 ### Dependencies